Ranil Jayawardena: Parliamentary career

-In November 2020, the Basingstoke Gazette reported that Jayawardena earned £40,000 in share options from eight days consulting for PepTcell, a pharmaceuticals company and £1,400 plus free travel from Great Western Railway.
+In November 2020, the Basingstoke Gazette reported that, prior to serving in government, Jayawardena earned £40,000 in share options from eight days consulting for PepTcell, a pharmaceuticals company and £1,400 plus free travel from Great Western Railway.
+This information was publicly available and fully declared on the Register of Members' Interests.

 In September 2022, he was appointed as Secretary of State for Environment, Food and Rural Affairs by Prime Minister Liz Truss.
-Jayawardena is considered a close ally of Truss, and was one her earliest supporters during the 2022 leadership election.
+Jayawardena was considered a close ally of Truss having worked together at the Department for International Trade, and was one her earliest supporters during the 2022 leadership election.
 Farmers Weekly noted at the time that he was "relatively unknown" in agriculture and had no direct experience.
 He was sworn in as a member of the Privy Council on 13 September 2022 following his appointment.

-In the 2024 general election, Jayawardena lost his seat when Liberal Democrat Alex Brewer overturned Jayawardena's 20,211 majority to win the seat by 634 votes.
+In the 2024 general election, Jayawardena lost his seat when Liberal Democrat Alex Brewer won the seat by 634 votes.

 Jayawardena was knighted in the 2025 New Year Honours for "political and public service".

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Jayawardena has worked as a Senior Advisor at public affairs agency Ringshall.